mgavin/EmacsKeys/README.md

 To solve this, my next check-in will instead make use of the Visual Studio import/export bindings (vssettings), stored per user, with a specified set of Emacs key bindings, that can then be edited locally according to taste.

+## Known Possible Issues ##

+To build the VS2019 branch, delete the `obj` and `bin` folders that get created when opening the project in visual studio.